Access to subsidized long-term care is coordinated by Island Health staff.

 Built in 1981, newly renovated in 2013, this multi-level care home is nestled among trees, grass and gardens.

 All resident rooms, lounges, activity areas, dining / resident kitchen areas and library are located on the main floor.
-All resident rooms are private and include a two piece ensuite.
+All resident rooms are private and include a two-piece ensuite washroom.
 The nursing station is central to the Village’s four wings.
 The Village has two private courtyards and a large open gazebo on its front lawn.

 Features of the building include a large central lounge and activity room (with full kitchen), open dining space (which includes a small Skylight Café), smaller lounge/TV areas, snoezelen room, hair salon, library, store, fenced courtyards and walking paths.